 Associate Professor Daniel Young joined the Physical Therapy Department during fall 2007 and teaches Pathophysiology, Wound Care, Functional Training & Acute Care, Evidence Based Practice, Physical Therapy Administration, and Directed Research within the graduate Doctor of Physical Therapy program.

 Dr. Young’s research is broadly health services in the specific areas of acute care physical therapy, rehabilitation epidemiology, physical therapy, wound care, and pressure injuries.
 He is actively working to improve identification and documentation of pressure injuries by health care providers and to provide direction to rehabilitation providers working in the hospital.

-Dr. Daniel Young earned his Bachelor of Science in Biology from Southern Utah University, Cedar City, Utah in 1999; his Doctor of Physical Therapy (DPT) from Creighton University, Omaha, Nebraska in 2002; and his Doctor of Philosophy (PhD) from University of Nevada, Las Vegas in 2014.
+Dr. Young earned his BS from Southern Utah University, DPT from Creighton University, and Ph.D. from The University of Nevada, Las Vegas.

 - DPT, Creighton University, Omaha, NE - 2002

 - B.S.
 Biology Southern Utah University, Cedar City, UT – 1999

 - DPT 727 Evidence-Based Clinical Practice II